 Pond plants: Oxygenating plants

 Oxygenating plants are vital for maintaining a healthy garden pond.
 They grow mainly underwater, producing oxygen and absorbing impurities, which help keep the pond clear and clean.
-They also limit the spread of unwanted algaes by competing with them for nutrients.
+They also limit the spread of unwanted algaes and duckweed by competing with them for nutrients.

 Submerged plants produce oxygen during the day and provide cover for aquatic life, such as newts and frogs.
 Some oxygenators have dual functionality, being only partly submerged.
 This boosts oxygen levels in the water, while leaves and stems above the water level offer shade, protection and food for wildlife.